A Look at the Day-to-Day Duties of Different Types of Adjusters

 • Updating claim notes

 Technology has increased the number of claims that can be handled remotely, making desk adjusting one of the fastest-growing areas of the industry.
+Most desk adjusters work from an office or remotely and spend much of their day on the phone and computer.
+Working as a desk adjuster is best for individuals seeking a stable work environment with minimal travel requirements.

+Field adjusters investigate claims in person by visiting loss locations and inspecting damages firsthand.
 They are commonly used for property, commercial, and auto claims where a physical inspection is necessary.

 A field adjuster's responsibilities often include: